Beach Fire Rules and Regulations

 Beach fire permits are required for any wood fire ignited within the National Seashore.
 The minimum age for any fire permittee is 18 years of age unless accompanied by an adult.
 Point Reyes National Seashore's Beach Fire Permit is not available or valid:

 For current fire danger information, please call 415-464-5100 x2 x1.

 Wood fires & locations

-Within Point Reyes National Seashore, wood fires are allowed only on beaches (below the high tide line, if possible, in order to Leave No Trace), 9 meters (30 feet) or more from vegetation and other flammable material—nowhere else.
+Within Point Reyes National Seashore, wood fires are allowed only on beaches (below the high tide line, if possible, in order to Leave No Trace) and 9 meters (30 feet) or more from vegetation and other flammable material—nowhere else.
 For your own safety, locate the fire 9 meters (30 feet) or more from the base of bluffs and cliffs—rockfalls from the park's bluffs and cliffs are a daily occurrence and, every now and then, large sections of cliff face collapse.
 Beach fires are usually permitted on any beach at Point Reyes National Seashore that is not subject to resource or visitor protection closures.

 Wood fire fuel

 Reasonable amounts of natural driftwood may be gathered from ocean-facing beaches.
 The collection of driftwood for fires is prohibited along Tomales Bay.
 Driftwood should be dry and clean (i.e., no wood coated with creosote or other chemicals; no plywood or other materials with glue; no wood embedded with nails or other metal objects), and shouldn't be much larger or longer than your leg.

 If you bring firewood from outside of the park, wait until you are in West Marin before purchasing the firewood to reduce the risk of spreading insect pests or diseases.
 Firewood can carry invasive insects and diseases that can kill native trees.
 New infestations of these insects and diseases can destroy our forests, lessen property values, and cost a great deal to monitor, manage and control.